 The stories told by prisoners at the Pennsylvania State Correctional Institution at Chester and Philadelphia’s Riverside Correctional Facility for Women offer a rare look inside America’s correctional system, conceived, narrated, and animated by incarcerated people.

-All 20 original animated films are screened during all public tour hours, included with admission.
+All 20 original animated films are screened during public tour hours at the intersection of Cellblocks 2, 10, and 11, included with admission.

 To learn more about this project and watch the films online, visit HiddenLives.org.